Tabahatan

-The Ṭabahatan prayer is numbered as Prayer 170 in E. S. Drower's version of the Qolasta, which was based on manuscript 53 of the Drower Collection (abbreviated DC 53).
+The Ṭabahatan prayer is numbered as Prayer 170 in E. S. Drower's version of the Qulasta, which was based on manuscript 53 of the Drower Collection (abbreviated DC 53).
 The Šal Šulta (Prayer 171) directly follows the Ṭabahatan prayer.

 Prayer

 Drower's (1959) version of the Tabahatan lists the following uthras and ancestors.
+Each name is followed by the phrase šabiq haṭaiia nihuilia ('forgiveness of sins be there for him'; singular) or šabiq haṭaiia nihuilun ('forgiveness of sins be there for them'; plural).